hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Deploy Lambda to copy files between S3 buckets/index.md

 This `provider` block tells, that we’re using the AWS cloud platform.

-Full and up-to-date lists of additionally supported platforms like Azure, Google Cloud, and many others can be found [here](https://www.terraform.io/docs/providers/).
+Full and up-to-date lists of additionally supported platforms like Azure, Google Cloud, and many others can be found at [Terraform - Providers](https://www.terraform.io/docs/providers/).

 ### IAM Roles and Policies